crewlinker/protoc-gen-dynamodb/README.md

 - Similar to: https://github.com/GoogleCloudPlatform/protoc-gen-bq-schema
 - Don't generate central unmarshal/marshal method more than once per package.
 Simply check file existence?

+## Key generation and utility

+We would like to generate some way to generate Dynamo key helper methods.
+Carefull key construction in DynamoDB is important because it directly determines how data can be queried effiently.
+It is unlikely that we can capture this logic in Protobuf.
+Some ideas

+- Allow certain fields to be involved in the key generation, then generate a method/function that takes a lambda and should output the key(s)
+  - It will also error if the fields are not set before this is called
+- PK/SK are often values stringed together for example with "#"
+- Parts of the PK/SK can be constants, maybe allow enums to be used?
+- Parts of the PK/SK can be constant given the message type
+- Would be nice if these pk/sk constructions are flagged when changed in a backwards incompatible way
+- Could generate functions that create key attribute maps

+What should the helping do for the various methods

+- GetItem, UpdateItem, DeleteItem: turn basic Go type (string, int), passed in a request parameters into a attribute map with just the key values
+- PutItem: should produce a full item, including keys into a dynamodb attribute map
+- QueryItem: should produce a exact partition key, and variety of expressions on the sort key

 ## Minimal Viable Backlog

+- [ ] MUST generate methods that return PartitionKey (name/value), and SortKey (name/value)
 - [ ] MUST deploy a buf module so users can easily include options

 ## Feature Backlog